This is the (finally) approved European Commission

 Already a member?

-The Greens abstained in the vote, saying they would like the commission to be more ambitious on climate and social policies.
+The majority of MEPs from the Greens abstained in the vote, saying they would like the commission to be more ambitious on climate and social policies.

 "Green headlines are just not enough.
 Without a deep reform of the agriculture policy and the trade agenda, any climate policy must remain half-hearted, and we just don't have the time for that," said the co-president of the Greens Ska Keller.